nchlscs/firefox-macos-style/README.md

 ![Preview](https://raw.githubusercontent.com/nchlscs/firefox-macos-style/main/Preview.jpg)

+## Current state

+**This is broken starting Firefox 113.
+Unfortunately, I don't have spare time to maintain the project at the moment.
+But will be able to accept PRs if they come up.**

 ## Installation

 1. Open terminal and run the following script.
 It will download and place the contents of Sources folder to Firefox user folder. **Attention!** This will overwrite the current Firefox style, back it up first, if needed.